 Running almost the entire length of the Area of Outstanding National Beauty, this 164km National Trail is the longest and most challenging of the classic walks in the Cotswolds.
-Tackling the whole thing in one go will take around a week, or possibly more, depending on how many pub / tea-room / quaint little church stops you make en route.
-You can, of course break it down into sections too, and several of the other walks in the Cotswolds that we've picked for this list include bits of the Cotswold Way.
+Tackling the whole thing in one go will take around a week, or possibly more, depending on how many pub / tea-room / quaint little church stops you make in the picturesque villages en route.

-You can walk the Cotswold Way from north to south or vice-versa, but the usual route begins in Chipping Campden in the north and finishes in Bath.
+You can walk the Cotswold Way from north to south or vice-versa.
+The usual route begins in Chipping Campden, in the north, and finishes in Bath.
 Along the way, you can pack in most of the sights and sites the Cotswolds are famous for, including Sudeley Castle, the town of Winchcombe, and the Neolithic long barrow of Belas Knap.

 At various points you'll be treated to stunning views over the western side of the Cotswolds Edge escarpment, Look to your right on the climb up from Wood Stanway and on a clear day you can see right across the Vale of Evesham across the surrounding countryside to the to the Malvern Hills.

-There are Iron age hillforts (Beckbury Camp) ruined abbeys (Hailes) Butterfly Reserves (Bill Smylie’s) and multiple National Trust properties and stately homes.
-In fact, as walks in the Cotswolds go, this is pretty much a greatest hits compilation taking in Cleeve Hill, the highest point in the entire range, and a whole host of other tops.
+There are Iron age hillforts (Beckbury Camp) ruined abbeys (Hailes) Butterfly Reserves (Bill Smylie’s) and multiple National Trust properties and stately homes to explore along the way.
+In fact, as walks in the Cotswolds go, this is pretty much a greatest hits compilation: it takes in Cleeve Hill, the highest point in the entire range, and a whole host of other tops.